The COVID-19 pandemic is the largest global health crisis the world has faced in over a century. The only solution to this crisis is working together.

 While frontline medical workers treat patients and essential workers keep store shelves stocked, some companies are carving out a role for themselves to help flatten the curve and keep people safe.

-Until recently, many facilities that use AODD pumps were producing items like pharmaceuticals, personal care products and different types of food and beverages.
-Now, some of those companies have repurposed their pumps to produce hand sanitizer—one of the items in short supply amid the pandemic.
+Until recently, many facilities that use air-operated double-diaphragm (AODD) pumps were producing items like pharmaceuticals, personal care products and different types of food and beverages.
+Now, some of those companies have repurposed their pumps to produce hand sanitizer.
+If your company has the ability to switch its facilities to produce sanitizer, you need some guidelines.

 If your company is looking for a way to help with the crisis and has the ability to switch its facilities to produce sanitizer, you need some guidelines.